franckverrot/activevalidators/README.md

 This projects follows [Semantic Versioning a.k.a SemVer](http://semver.org).
 If you use Bundler, you can use the stabby specifier `~>` safely.

+Once you have `require`'d the gem, you will have to activate the validators you want to use as ActiveValidators doesn't force you to use them all :

+    # Activate all the validators
+    ActiveValidators.activate(:all)

+    # Activate only the email and slug validators
+    ActiveValidators.activate(:email, :slug)

+    # Activate only the phone
+    ActiveValidators.activate(:phone)

+`ActiveValidators.activate` can be called as many times as one wants.
+It's only a syntactic sugar on top a normal Ruby `require`.

 ## Usage

 In your models, the gem provides new validators like `email`, or `url`: